 From Monteverde, my 3 friends from Norway and I decided to take a cab down to Manuel Antonio.
 It cost a little bit more than taking a bus, but it also saved us several hours on travel time.
 We stopped in Cocodrilo on the way to grab a snack and also to see a whole bunch of American crocodiles under the bridge (I counted 13).

 After an exciting morning of ziplining, I decided to go on a tour of the coffee plantation of the largest coffee maker in Costa Rica.
-Coffee is a huge export from the country, one of the biggest.
+Costa Rican coffee is a huge export from the country, one of the biggest.
 Brazil and Colombia are the mass-producers of coffee, but Costa Rica competes not on mass-production, but on high-end, luxury coffee.
 The coffee they produce and sell at the plantation and export all over the world is not the same coffee that the average Costa Rican would drink because it’s too expensive (the tour was very informative).
-At this plantation, the coffee beans are grown, picked, 4 layers peeled off (each with its own mostly manual process), roasted, and packaged.
+At this plantation, the Costa Rican coffee beans are grown, picked, 4 layers peeled off (each with its own mostly manual process), roasted, and packaged.

 First, this is what they use to transport things around the plantation.
 Kind of old school I know.

 Then, where the coffee beans are actually grown.

 And the beans prior to going in the roaster once they’ve had all the different layers stripped.

 Don Juan makes a light roast, dark roast, and medium roast (which is half light roast and half dark roast).
 The dark roast is left in the roaster just slightly longer than the light roast.
 We were able to try both a whole bean from both the light and dark roasts.
 I preferred the light, but both would have been better with a little sugar!